CiwPython/Ciw/docs/Basics/further_shell.rst

     >>> Q.lmbda[0]    # Arrival rates of the 0th class
     [1.0, 1.8, 7.2]

-A full list of ASQ's objects and attributes can be found here: :ref:`objects-attributes` Now to run a simulation simply run the following method::
+A full list of Ciw's objects and attributes can be found here: :ref:`objects-attributes` Now to run a simulation simply run the following method::

     >>> Q.simulate_until_max_time()